paynwahs/Stock-Picker/README.md

 **Alpha Vantage**

 ## About us
 We are a group of 3 university student passionate about investments.
 We embarked on this project for a school module.
-Cheers!